kat-ko/topology-playground/analysis_report.md

 **Important Note:** The analysis is separated by experiment type AND training task to ensure fair comparisons:
 - **Same Size Networks**: All topologies use the same network size (64 hidden units) but different parameter counts
-- **Matched Capacity Networks**: All topologies use similar parameter counts (~500 parameters) but different network sizes
+- **Matched Capacity Networks**: All topologies use similar parameter counts (~364-500 parameters) but different network sizes, including small_world as the baseline
 - **Training Tasks**: CartPole-v1, MountainCar-v0, and Acrobot-v1 - each analyzed separately to show how training task affects transfer learning

 ## 🎯 Key Questions Answered